-6. Implement and monitor performance
+6. Implement, monitor performance, and adjust

 Once the resource hub and requirements are fully established, it will be important to continuously monitor and assess the effects of the programs.
 See Section 6.2 for more information on program tracking.
+Adjustments to the transaction requirements should be made on a regular basis as appropriate.